Updating Results

 • Demonstrated work and life experience.
 Students with work and life experience may be admitted to a course without meeting the formal academic requirements if they have relevant work experience and/or other acceptable qualifications.

-• An English pass level in an Australian senior certificate of education (year 12) or equivalent; or
+• An English Language pass level in an Australian Senior Certificate of Education (Year 12) or equivalent; or

-• Attainment of a specified level of achievement in a recognised English language test, such as:
+• Attainment of a specified level of achievement in an approved English Language test aslisted below.

 Stanley College considers educational disadvantage when assessing admissions.
 The alternative entry option is for applicants who are unable to meet the requirements for admission detailed above and allows candidates from underrepresented groups or those who have experienced educational disadvantage to seek entry into Stanley College higher education courses.
 Admission by the Alternate Admissions requires applicants to sit for the Special Tertiary Admissions Test (STAT) and achieve the following scores: